Aiki Mira

-Aiki Mira is a German, non-binary person who publishes science fiction literature under this pseudonym.
+Aiki Mira is a German science fiction author.

+Their short story Utopie27 won the Kurd Laßwitz Award and the Deutscher Science Fiction Preis in 2022.

 Biography

 Aiki Mira lives in Hamburg and is listed as a Hamburg author in the authors' gallery of the Hamburg City Library.
 After studying media communication, Aiki Mira researched youth culture and computer games.
 Aiki Mira is the first non-binary science fiction author to be listed as an author on the homepage of the Kurd-Laßwitz Prize.
 In addition to novels, Aiki Mira publishes essays and short stories for : Tor Online, Phantastisch!, Exodus, Queer*Welten, Future Fiction Magazine and c't.

-Das Universum ohne Eisbärin is Aiki Miras first published short story.
-It was published in c't in 2021, and was nominated for the Kurd-Laßwitz Award and the Deutscher Science Fiction Preis.
-Two other short stories, Vorsicht synthetisches Leben and Utopie27 were also nominated for the same awards, something that nobody had achieved so far.
+Their first short story, "Das Universum ohne Eisbärin" (lit.
+'The Universe Without a Polar Bear') was published in c't in 2021.
+It was nominated for the Kurd-Laßwitz Award and the Deutscher Science Fiction Preis.
+Two other short stories, "Vorsicht synthetisches Leben" (lit.
+'Beware Synthetic Life') and "Utopie27" were also nominated for the same awards, something that nobody had achieved so far.

 Their short story Utopie27 won the Kurd-Laßwitz Award and the Deutscher Science Fiction Preis in 2022.

 Together with Uli Bendick and Mario Franke, Aiki Mira published the anthology Am Anfang war das Bild in 2021, which was nominated for the Kurd-Laßwitz-Preis 2022 and came second in the special prize category.

 Aiki Mira's prize-winning story Utopie27 also appeared in the anthology.
 In June 2022, Aiki Mira published the science fiction novel Titans Kinder.
 Eine Space-Utopie published by p.machinery.